svalente317/sanka/docs/Builtin-Types.md

 ~~~
     var s = "hello";   // "s" is of type String
     s = null;          // Valid assignment for type String
-    print(s.length);   // Compiler accepts this.
+    System.println(s.length);   // Compiler accepts this.
 Dies at runtime.
 ~~~

 The string comparison operators are undefined for the null string.
 For